Burhanali2211/Tailwind-Installation/README.md

-Below is a complete `README.md` file that provides detailed, step-by-step instructions on how to install Tailwind CSS using the latest and most reliable approach.
-This guide is designed to help users who are struggling with installation by covering every step thoroughly and addressing common problems with their solutions.
-The method uses Vite as the build tool due to its speed and popularity in modern web development.

----

 # Tailwind CSS Installation Guide

 Tailwind CSS is a utility-first CSS framework that allows you to create custom designs directly in your HTML or component files using pre-defined classes.
 It’s highly customizable and speeds up development by reducing the need for custom CSS.